Close

 DIVE DEEPER: How are senior care facilities using tech to attract and retain staff?

-How Can Senior Living and Post-Acute Care Organizations Prepare for Innovation?
+Preparing Senior Living and Post-Acute Care Organizations for Innovation

 There are varying levels of preparedness for AI adoption in the senior living and post-acute care space.
 Many organizations are still in the very early stages of implementing AI-driven solutions, and there are several factors that contribute to that, including technological infrastructure, workforce readiness, regulatory frameworks and cost considerations.